nhsengland/futurenhs-roadmap/README.md

 ### Items
 We are using Github issues to record items on the roadmap that we are working on.
 Each item includes a **summary**, an **intended outcome** and a description of **how it work**.
 As the items move through the roadmap these will evolve over times.

 **Milestones** are used to indicate a release in which it is intended the item will be available to use to all platform members although we will be testing these in advance with users.

-We use labels to indicate as to which of the following phases of development an item is:
-- **Discovery**: To gain a full understanding of the problem users are experiencing that has led to the item being created
-- **Alpha**: To test prototypes and ideas as to how we may solve ideas on the platform
-- **Beta**: Item is mostly complete and documented.
-Timeline and requirements for Live usually understood.
-No SLAs or support provided.
+We will focus on an agile delivery, with the intention of releasing new functionality every sprint.
+We will however have some major milestones to aim for and will label these accordingingly.

+We use **labels** to indicate to which function the feature we are developing belongs.
+This lets users drill down into specific functions to understand how they will be developed over the coming months.

 ### Timescales